Thrive

 How does this affect you, our guests and members?

-• There will be minimal impact.
-Construction is behind the Conservatory in areas not normally accessible to the public.
+• The majority of the construction is behind the Conservatory in areas not normally accessible to the public.

 • Expect the usual experiences associated with a nearby construction site, including some fencing and noise during work hours.

-• We will not have our Butterflies LIVE! exhibit in 2024 and 2025 while we expand the Conservatory to include a permanent butterfly house.
+• We will not have our Butterflies LIVE! exhibit in 2025 while we expand the Conservatory to include a permanent butterfly house.

 What’s the timeline?